heybran/cucumber-components/docs/src/pages/components/select.md

 `cc-select` functionality is similar to an HTML `select` element.
 But it is select-only as it's not made with an `input` element.
 However, like an HTML `select` element, users can type characters to select matching options.

+The select options listbox can be opened when clicking, pressing up and down arrow keys, or by typing the initial character of one of the options.

 For `cc-option`, you need to add a `aria-selected="true"` to indicate that option is selected initially.
 <div class="preview">
   <cc-select label="Start of the week" style="width: 10em;">